 Is It Safe to Travel to Peru in 2026?

 Peru is currently rated Level 2Exercise Increased Caution by the U.S. Department of State.
 Exercise increased caution due to crime, civil unrest, and the risk of kidnapping.
-Crime is common in Peru, with incidents occurring even in daylight hours.
-Demonstrations occur regularly and can disrupt travel without warning.
+Crime is common in Peru, including petty theft, carjackings, and assaults, often occurring even in daylight hours.
+Demonstrations occur regularly and can disrupt travel, including local roads and major highways.

 Key concerns cited in the advisory: